Cyprus, Republic of

 A number of field units and medical units have a medical capability limited to offering primary health care and dental care.

 There is only one military hospital in Nicosia with 22 beds.
 It incorporates 8 specialist clinics (Internal Medicine, General Surgery, Cardiology, Orthopaedics, Ophthalmology, ENT, Psychiatry, and Dermatology) and 4 departments (Radiology, Biochemistry/Haematology, Physiotherapy and Pharmacy).
-The main diagnostic equipments include: x-ray machine, Haematological/Biochemical analyzers, Echocardiography, ECG (including exercise ECG), EEG, specialist devices for the assessment of hearing and vision.
+The main diagnostic equipment includes x-ray machine, Haematological/Biochemical analyzers, Echocardiography, ECG (including exercise ECG), EEG, specialist devices for the assessment of hearing and vision.

 A new Annex to this hospital is currently under construction and it is expected to house the ER department, an Operating Theatre, the Haematology/Biochemistry laboratories and a patient holding ward.
 Tertiary care is provided exclusively by civilian hospitals.